MediaRon/wp-presenter-pro/readme.txt

 = 3.0.0 =
 * Released 2020-01-12
 * Fudged up the version numbers, so bumping to 3.0 so people can upgrade.
-* Added background opacity to most of the core blocks.
+* Added background opacity to most of the core WP Presenter blocks.
 * Added option to change the slugs of the post type and taxonomy.
 * Added experimental gradient to the Button block.
+* Added option to mute/loop video slides.

 = 2.1.1 =
 * Released 2020-01-12